AIForces/AIForcesAPI/docs/source/contest.rst

          ============== ================ ============================ ==============================
          Argument       Format           Default                      Description

-         fields.        list of strings  All :ref:`achievement-label` Fields, which will be retrieved. fields                       Must be a subset of :ref:`achievement-label` object fields. filter         list of strings  Filtering is not used        If present, only contests with given identifiers will be in the response.
+         fields        list of strings  All :ref:`achievement-label` Fields, which will be retrieved. fields                       Must be a subset of :ref:`achievement-label` object fields. filter         list of strings  Filtering is not used        If present, only contests with given identifiers will be in the response.